Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Noble gas budget of the deep mantle

 For Kr, approximately half of the deep mantle reservoir is isotopically consistent with air \citep{Peron_2021}.
 Disentangling primitive Kr signatures from atmospheric contamination requires high-precision isotopic measurements \citep[e.g., see Figure 2 of][]{Halliday_2013}.
-As illustrated in Figure \ref{fig:primordial_expectation}, the non-atmospheric half of the Kr budget is unlikely to originate from the solar nebula, and \cite{Halliday_2013} concluded from their analysis of ${\rm ^{84}Kr/^{36}Ar}$ in the deep Earth that it can be explained by the incorporation of CI carbonaceous chondrites during the Earth's, or its parent bodies', assembly.
-The relative ratio of ${\rm ^{84}Kr/^{22}Ne} = 2.7 \pm 3$ \citep[see Tables 2, 3, and 4 of][]{Ott_2002} in the Q-component of CI chondrites is much greater than the value of ${\rm ^{84}Kr/^{22}Ne} = (1.6 \pm 0.9) \times 10^{-5}$ expected by the nebular dissolution scenario (see Figure \ref{fig:primordial_expectation}).
-Consequently, an initial Kr reservoir provided by CI chondrites would account for the large excess of $^{84}$Kr in the deep mantle while contributing negligibly to its Ne budget.
+As illustrated in Figure \ref{fig:primordial_expectation}, the non-atmospheric half of the Kr budget is unlikely to originate from the solar nebula, and \cite{Halliday_2013} concluded from their analysis of ${\rm ^{84}Kr/^{36}Ar}$ in the deep Earth that it can be explained by the incorporation of a primitive volatile source, isotopically similar to carbonaceous chondrites, during the Earth's (or its parent bodies') assembly, an idea originally suggested by \cite{Holland_2009}.
+The relative ratio of ${\rm ^{84}Kr/^{22}Ne} = 2.7 \pm 3$ \citep[see Tables 2, 3, and 4 of][]{Ott_2002} in the Q-component of chondrites is much greater than the value of ${\rm ^{84}Kr/^{22}Ne} = (1.6 \pm 0.9) \times 10^{-5}$ expected by the nebular dissolution scenario (see Figure \ref{fig:primordial_expectation}).
+Consequently, an initial Kr reservoir provided by such chondritic volatile source would account for the large excess of $^{84}$Kr in the deep mantle while contributing negligibly to its Ne budget.

-Several studies of chondritic signatures in the atmosphere and upper mantle \citep[e.g., see ][ for a review]{Walker_2009} have linked the acquisition of chondrites to a late veneer \citep{Morgan_2001,Holland_2009}.
+Several studies of chondritic signatures in the atmosphere and upper mantle \citep[e.g., see ][ for a review]{Walker_2009} have linked the acquisition of chondrites to a late veneer \citep{Morgan_2001}.
 On the contrary, the same cannot be assumed for Kr signatures in the deep mantle \citep{Marty_2012}, which is largely isolated from late veneer contributions \citep[see Figure 4 of ][ for a schematic illustration of the evolution of the Earth's accretion of chondrites/planetary in its global core-mantle-atmosphere system]{Harper_1996}.
-From their measurements of Kr isotopes in Galapagos and Iceland plumes, \cite{Peron_2021} concluded that Kr from CI chondrites must have been delivered in the early accretion phases of the Earth, before the lower mantle differentiated itself from the upper layers and preserved its initial signatures.
-In fact, the coexistence of nebular Ne and chondritic Kr in the deep mantle implies that CI chondrites were absorbed by the Earth in its earliest stages of accretion, in the presence of the solar nebula \citep{Broadley_2020}.
+From their measurements of Kr isotopes in Galapagos and Iceland plumes, \cite{Peron_2021} concluded that chondritic Kr must have been delivered in the early accretion phases of the Earth, before the lower mantle differentiated itself from the upper layers and preserved its initial signatures.
+In fact, the coexistence of nebular Ne and chondritic Kr in the deep mantle implies that the primitive chondritic volatiles were incorporated into the Earth in its earliest stages of accretion, in the presence of the solar nebula \citep{Broadley_2020}.